Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_engineering_streams_tasks/vhol_data_engineering_streams_tasks.md

 ## Create Data Pipeline #1
 Duration: 15

-Create Tasks to orchestrate Processing for this VHOL.
+Create Tasks to orchestrate Processing for this Hands-on Lab.
 Each Task will be independent and separately scheduled.

 See diagram:
 ![](assets/pipeline1.png)